OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Multiple coincidences
 ~~~~~~~~~~~~~~~~~~~~~

 When more than two *singles* are found in coincidence, several type of behavior could be implemented.
 GATE allows to model 9 different rules that can be used in such a case.
 The list of rules along with their explanation are given in :numref:`policy_tab`, and a comparison of the effects of each processing rule for various cases of multiple coincidences is shown in :numref:`MultipleCases`.
-If no policy is specified, the default one used is: keepIfAllAreGoods.
+If no policy is specified, the default one used is: takeWinnerIfAllAreGoods.

 .. table:: Available multiple policy and associated meaning.
 When a multiple coincidence involving n *singles* is peocessed, it is first decomposed into a list of n·(n−1) pairs which are analyzed individually.
 In this table, the term "good" means that a pair of singles are in coincidence and that the 2 singles are separated by a number of blocks greater than or equal to the **minSectorDifference** parameter of the coincidence sorter.
-The prefix "take" means that 1 or more pairs of coincidences will be stored, while the prefix "keep" means that a unique coincidence, composed of at least three singles will be kept in the data flow and is called "multicoincidence".
-In the latter case, the multicoincidence will not be written to the disk, but may participate to a possible deadtime or bandwidth occupancy.
-The user may clear the multicoincidence at any desired step of the acquisition, by using the multipleKiller pulse processor (described in #Multiple coincidence removal).
+The prefix "take" means that 1 or more pairs of coincidences will be stored.
+The user may clear the multicoincidence at any desired step of the acquisition, by using the multipleKiller module (described in #Multiple coincidence removal).
 The "kill" prefix means that all events will be discarded and will not produce any coincidence.
    :widths: auto
    :name: policy_tab